 The conclusion of this recommendation is that (over the air) updates should be treated as a post-registration update and that to regulate such updates the following processes would be needed.

-A verification by a type approval authority that the processes and procedures of an OEM would support the implementation of the recommendations of this paper;
+A verification by a type approval authority that the processes and procedures of an vehicle manufacturer would support the implementation of the recommendations of this paper;

-That individual software updates, post-registration, are assessed by OEM’s using the procedures listed in this recommendation and type approval authorities are notified when an update may affect any type approved system or change any entry within the information package for the vehicle;
+That individual software updates, post-registration, are assessed by vehicle manufacturer’s using the procedures listed in this recommendation and type approval authorities are notified when an update may affect any type approved system or change any entry within the information package for the vehicle;

-That type approval authorities periodically verify that OEM’s continue to apply the processes and procedures correctly and verify that they are appropriately notifying authorities of software updates as defined within this recommendation.
+That type approval authorities periodically verify that vehicle manufacturer’s continue to apply the processes and procedures correctly and verify that they are appropriately notifying authorities of software updates as defined within this recommendation.

 This paper may be taken forward as three parts: